 4) Make introductions

 One of the scariest parts of being the new person is getting to know new co-workers.
-Make this process a little easier for your recent hire by making some introductions.
+Make this process a little easier for your recent hire by doing some introductions.

-One way to do this is to ask the new hire to write a little about themselves, and send it to you before their first day.
+One way to do this is to ask your new hire to write a little about themselves, then send it to you before their first day.
 Depending on your company culture, have them give a selection of fun facts and a reason why they’re excited to be at the company.

-As an alternative to name tags, why not draw out or design up a desk map for your new employees on a flyer or letterhead?
-For each desk, add the person’s name and job title, plus handy information like “ask Duncan about any stationery requests” or “Hannah is the Excel wizard of floor 3”.
+As an alternative to name tags, why not draw out or design up a desk map for your new employees?
+For each desk, you could add the person’s name and job title, plus handy information like “ask Duncan about any stationery requests” or “Hannah is the Excel wizard of floor 3”.

 5) Post passwords